atakanzen/pokemonIndex/README.md

 # pokemonIndex
-This was my first assignment from my mentor, and I'm proud of it.
+This was my first assignment from my mentor.
+It's been 2 years and I'm still proud of it.